Moshe-Immerman/Moshe-Immerman/development-principles.md

 So what are laws and why do we need them?
 Since the beginning of time all societies, cultures and religions 	have had some form of law, those that did not, [ceased to exist](https://en.wikipedia.org/wiki/Genesis_flood_narrative).
 They provide a moral compass, a shining light to keep people on a common path.

-There are however many laws and many interpretations of those laws, many an direct contradiction of each other.
+There are however many laws and many interpretations of those laws, many are in direct contradiction of each other.
 In the US eggs must be washed before sale and refrigerated, those same eggs would be [illega](http://www.huffingtonpost.co.za/entry/english-eggs-vs-american-eggs_n_5403941)l in the EU where washing is banned.

 There are however some universal truth's that apply no matter the place or culture.
 The [7 laws of Noah](https://en.wikipedia.org/wiki/Seven_Laws_of_Noah) or [10 Commandments](https://en.wikipedia.org/wiki/Ten_Commandments) are almost universal amongst the abrahamic religions and western society.

-The 7 laws presented below are universal and have been distilled from decades of research, experience and failure in the software development world by the [giants](/giants).
+The 8 laws presented below are universal and have been distilled from decades of research, experience and failure in the software development world by the [giants](/giants).
 They apply to all software development irrespective of scale, domain and technology.

 | Law                                      | Description                              |
 | ---------------------------------------- | ---------------------------------------- |